 - EN 50600-4-3: Renewable Energy Factor

-- Availability class 2: Extended availability.
-Design with partial redundancies based on a supply path
+- Availability class 2: Medium availability.
+Design with partial redundancies based on a supply path.

 - Availability class 3: High availability.
-Design with redundant components based on two supply paths (but only one refrigeration supply path)
+Design with redundant components based on multiple supply. paths.
+Solution for maintenance during operation.

 - Availability class 4: Very high availability.
-Design with system redundancies based on two supply paths (but only one refrigeration supply path)
+Design with system redundancies based on multiple supply paths.
+Fault tolerant except during maintenance.

 What are the benefits of EN 50600?

-- With the help of EN 50600, the operators of data centers have access for the first time to an international and comprehensive standard.
+- With the EN 50600, data center operators have for the first time a transnational and comprehensive standard.

-- The norm enables data center operators to sustainably design, operate and expand their data centers in accordance with the state of art.
+- It enables data center operators to plan, operate and expand their data centers in a future-proof manner using state-of-the-art technology.

-What services does TÜViT offer relating to DIN EN 50600?
+What services does TÜViT offer relating to EN 50600?

-Starting from workshops and design evaluations, TÜViT offers the largest possible security with regard to the design and construction of your new data center. design or implementation errors, which would be detrimental to the certification and could lead to availability limitations or a malfunction of the data center later on, should be identified as early as possible to minimize high costs of error correction.
+Starting with one-day workshops, site assessments, concept and design evaluations, TÜViT offers you the greatest possible security in the planning and construction of your new data center.
+Design or implementation errors that would later be an obstacle to a certification and could lead to availability restrictions or downtime of the data center should be identified as early as possible in order to minimize high error correction costs.

-For existing data centers, the TSI.EN50600 criteria catalog can be used to assess the state of the art in the context of conformity assessments (also known as GAP analysis).
-With a defined target specification, a comparison with the state of art will then take place.
-The non-conformances will be presented in an evaluation report and are often thebasis of necessary improvement measures.
+In the case of existing data centers, the current state of the art can be assessed based on the TSI.EN50600 criteria catalog within the scope of conformity assessments (also known as GAP analysis).
+With a defined target specification, a comparison with the actual state is then carried out.
+The deviations are presented in an assessment report and are often the basis for necessary upgrading measures.

-For new data centers, design concepts can be evaluated to ensure that they fulfill EN 50600 criteria:
+For new data centers, draft designs can be evaluated according to EN 50600: